trisulnsm/apps/analyzers/save_binaries/README.md

 transferred via HTTP to @/tmp/savedfiles@

+## Installing - enable FileExtraction

+You also need to ensure that FileExtraction is enabled.

+1. Check the Probe Config @/usr/local/etc/trisul-probe/domain0/probe0/context0/trisulProbeConfig.xml@ file
+2. Verify if the @FileExtraction > Enabled@ option is @TRUE@
+3. You also need to create a RAMFS/TMPFS  partition for this feature.
+To do this run @trisulctl_probe createramfs probe0 default@ and specify a size of say 40M

+For more details see [https://www.trisul.org/docs/lua/fileextractoverview.html](File Extraction Overview)

 ## What is dumped

 Any file of any size whose _Magic Number_ string meets the following RegEx.
 You can test